 I pretty much did only cardio for about two years.
 In 2014, I decided to lift weights.
 I wanted to get stronger and once I got more into my major, I learned different techniques.
 This was slow and steady progress, but I can say that I definitely have gotten stronger not only in my arms but my back and chest.
 I have also been able to use the bench press something I would not have dreamed of when I entered school.

 Exercise changed my life.
 Ever since adding exercise, I have felt more secure with my own body.
 I feel sexy, strong, and powerful.
 Besides that, my stress has been lower.
 It’s easier to walk up a flight of stairs or even to be on my feet running errands all day.
 I can carry groceries up to my apartment without my arms burning.

-Anyway to wrap up this post, I just want to say that it’s never too late to start becoming physically active.
+Anyway, to wrap up this post, I just want to say that it’s never too late to start becoming physically active.
 Physical activity really has a lot of health benefits and it doesn’t have to be done at the gym!
-It can be a simple walk/bike ride or doing activity in the comfort of your own home.
-I really am not trying to over exaggerate but exercise was life changing for me.
+It can be a simple walk/bike ride or doing an activity in the comfort of your own home.
+I really am not trying to over exaggerate but Exercise was life-changing for me.